Skip to main content

 Materials

-Tin can-If you have a tin can around your house, this project is perfect to reuse your tin can.
+Tin If you have a tin can around your house, this project is perfect for reusing your tin can.
 I'm using a Wasabi tin can

 Paint- I'm using black chalk paint